christegk/sample-statistics/README.md

-# WeightedStatsCalculator
+# sample-statistics

-The WeightedStatsCalculator class is a tool for storing samples and calculating their weighted statistics.
+The sample-statistics provides the WeightedStatsCalculator class for storing samples and calculating their weighted statistics.
 It calculates and stores the following statistics measures: weighted mean, weighted standard deviation, and standard error of the mean, for a set of weighted data points.

 ## Installation

-The WeightedStatsCalculator can be installed using pip:
+The package can be installed using pip:

 ```
 pip install sample-statistics